AyishaSandiford/rock-paper-scissors-pp2/README.md

 Wave Accessibility checker - To check the site is accessible to visually impaired Persons.

-Google Dev Tools - To help with responsive design and troubleshooting.
+Google Dev Tools - This helped with responsive design and troubleshooting.

 ### Future Implementations
 In the future I would like to add the following features: